cloudevents/spec/spec.md

 * Description: This is for additional metadata and this does not have a required structure.
-This enables a place for custom fields a producer or middleware may want to include and provides a place to test metadata before adding them to the OpenEventing specification.
+This enables a place for custom fields a producer or middleware may want to include and provides a place to test metadata before adding them to the CloudEvents specification.
 TBD - Determine a shorter prefix for this (e.g. OpenAPI uses “x-”)
 * Examples:
   * authorization data